Exploring Fado in Porto: Your Complete Insider’s Guide (2024)

 Silence

 It should be kept in mind that the performers are making music in real time (they are not reproducing something they have rehearsed countless times) and are entirely focused on communicating with the audience.
+If people are talking, besides being a strong deconcentration factor, the artists will think that the audience doesn’t want to listen, which will decrease the quality of the performance.

-On the other hand, being an auditive experience, it loses quality if there are different sounds besides the music.
+On the other hand, being an auditive experience, it loses quality if there are other sounds besides the music.
 And if you’re talking at the same time as you listen, you won’t be in a state of sharing and complicity with the artists, which is the main thing in fado, and you’ll also disturb those who want to listen in silence.

 Cell phone use